-The insurance cost of drinking and driving in Canada could be severe, with some companies declining to cover anyone who has been convicted of any DUI offence, and others charging rates of as much as $6,000 to $7,000 a year.
+The insurance cost of drinking and driving in Canada could be severe, with some companies declining to cover anyone who has been convicted of any DUI offence.

 Those who have been convicted of more than one DUI offence are automatically part of the high-risk car insurance category.
 They will be required to seek insurance through companies specializing in high-risk drivers or could be required to seek insurance through the Facility Association, which pools risk among insurers in some provinces.